-Today Bradt has a reputation as a pioneer in tackling ‘unusual’ destinations, for championing the causes of sustainable travel (we call it ‘Travelling Positively’), and for the high quality of its writing.
-Our books are as much travelogues as travel guides.
-Each is a one-of-a-kind expression of the author’s interests, personality, expertise and passion for telling it how it really is.
+Bradt has a reputation as a pioneer in tackling ‘unusual’ destinations, for championing the causes of sustainable travel, and for the high quality of its writing.
+Our books are intended to be as entertaining to read as they are useful reservoirs of tourist information.
+And they have personality.
+Each is a one-of-a-kind expression of the author’s interests, expertise and passion for telling it how it really is.

 Our attention to quality has brought many awards including:

-- Trade Publisher of the Year Commendation 2011 - Independent Publishers’ Guild
+- Independent Publishers’ Guild Trade Publisher of the Year Commendation, 2011

-- Best Guidebook, Lowell Thomas Travel Journalism (USA) – Iceland by Andrew Evans
+- Lowell Thomas Travel Journalism (USA) Award for Best Guidebook given to Bradt’s Iceland by Andrew Evans

 In 2008 Hilary Bradt was awarded an MBE.